 as to why the Union employees are wrong for trying to protect their jobs and their futures but it is ok for Upper Management of those same companies to make such huge salaries

 and bonuses and drain assets from the company until it fails.
 The society and they deserve to make as much profit as they can.
 Unions argue that if the profit is there then there is

 enough for them to get what protections they need and there is still enough money left over for the Fat Cats to make a great living.
 And we all can continue to do so because we

 have a healthy work environment.
 I worried every year when I worked at the Bank whether I would have a job or not when the next merger or crisis came.
 A Union makes me sleep

 a lot better.
 Unions aren't perfect but given the alternatives I will take a Union every time.

 Those of us who work at the United States Postal Service often wonder why the company is losing so much money.
 There are the obvious reasons that everyone knows.
 But one

-of letter carriers came up.
+the issue of letter carriers came up.
 As he started in on what we do to deserve a tip, he was interjected by his producer who said “you are not allowed to tips them money, etc”.
-Another producer

-carriers from Pennsylvania one after another.
+letter carriers from Pennsylvania one after another.
 Way to go carriers.
 Keep fighting for what we believe in.
-And let me know the next time you see a story on your local television station
+And let me know the next time you see a story on your local television

 |My experience at the 2014 NALC National Convention